vacu9708/WHO-AM-I/english/readme.md

 # 🙌Introduction
 - If I were to summarize myself in one sentence, I am a `developer who doesn't give up easily, even when my task seems daunting` I hardly gave up when I encountered challenging situations during development.
 - I believe having an `open attitude` to study what I don't know and try to fix what is lacking is important.
 I am a `fast learner`.
-I have searched for what to study on my own without relying on educational institutions, and recorded what I studied on my GitHub to remember what I learned.
+I have independently taken the initiative to study what I don't know, and recorded what I studied on my GitHub to remember what I learned.
 - I believe that `team harmony` is important to create good software and we should think about how to foster it since we can solve problems that cannot be solved alone if we work together.

 # 🌠Tech skills